 Jeff Buckley (Jeffrey Scott Buckley - November 17, 1966 – May 29, 1997) also had one as can been seen in the moody photo below.
 He may well have first

-played his version of the famous Leonard Cohen song "Hallelujah", who knows.
+played his version of the famous Leonard Cohen song "Hallelujah" on this guitar, who knows.
 What we do know is that he played and liked the guitar.

 Why a "handmade" guitar?